 All of these margins will be very closely examined under the microscope by your pathologist to determine the margin status.
 A margin is considered negative when there are no cancer cells at the edge of the cut tissue.
-A margin is considered positive when there are cancer cells within 1 millimeter of the edge of the cut tissue.
+A margin is considered positive when there are cancer cells within 1 millimetre of the edge of the cut tissue.
 Pancreatic intraepithelial neoplasia (PanIN) at the margin may also be reported as positive.
 Cancer cells at the cut edge of the tissue (a positive margin) are associated with a higher risk that the tumour will re-grow in the same site after treatment.

 If you received treatment (either chemotherapy or radiation therapy) for your cancer prior to the tumour being removed, your pathologist will examine all of the tissue submitted to see how much of the tumour is still alive (viable).

-There are several different systems used to describe treatment effect.
-In the most common system the treatment effect is described on a scale of 0 to 3 with 0 being no residual viable tumour (all the cancer cells are dead) and 3 being no response to therapy (all or most of the cancer cells are alive).
+There are several different systems used to describe treatment effects.
+In the most common system, the treatment effect is described on a scale of 0 to 3 with 0 being no residual viable tumour (all the cancer cells are dead) and 3 being no response to therapy (all or most of the cancer cells are alive).
 Lymph nodes with cancer cells will also be examined for treatment effect (see Lymph nodes below).

 Lymph nodes are small immune organs located throughout the body.
 Cancer cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour (see Lymphovascular invasion above).
-The movement of cancer cells from the tumour to a lymph node is called a metastasis.
+The movement of cancer cells from the tumour to a lymph node is called metastasis.

 Your pathologist will carefully examine each lymph node for cancer cells.
 Lymph nodes that contain cancer cells are often called positive while those that do not contain any cancer cells are called negative.
 Most reports include the total number of lymph nodes examined and the number, if any, that contain cancer cells.

-Why is this important?
 Finding cancer cells in a lymph node is associated with an increased risk that the cancer will come back at a distant body site such as the lungs in the future.
 This information is also used to determine the nodal stage (see Pathologic stage below).

 The pathologic stage for ductal adenocarcinoma is based on the TNM staging system, an internationally recognized system originally created by the American Joint Committee on Cancer.

 This system uses information about the primary tumour (T), lymph nodes (N), and distant metastatic disease (M) to determine the complete pathologic stage (pTNM).
 Your pathologist will examine the tissue submitted and give each part a number.
-In general, a higher number means more advanced disease and worse prognosis.
+In general, a higher number means more advanced disease and a worse prognosis.

 Ductal adenocarcinoma is given a nodal stage between 0 and 2 based on the presence or absence of cancer cells in a lymph node and the number of lymph nodes with cancer cells.